Bigscity-VecCity/VecCity/README.md

 timestamp: The field stores a trajectory sample's timestamp, which is in the format of Unix timestamps.
 ```

-**xxx.config**: The config file is used to supplement the settings for data preprocessing.
+**config.json**: The config file is used to supplement the settings for data preprocessing.

 ## 4. How to Run